wbglaeser/royalty_reporting/README.md

   Output Table :arrow_forward:  **weekly_rightsholder_payout_yyyymmdd**

-6. The last stage merges the unit unit price from *weekly_rightsholder_payout_yyyymmdd* on to *weekly_track_title_rightsholder_yyyymmdd* and does some renaming to produce the final reporting tool as described in the task sheet.
+6. The last stage merges the unit price from *weekly_rightsholder_payout_yyyymmdd* on to *weekly_track_title_rightsholder_yyyymmdd* and does some renaming to produce the final reporting tool as described in the task sheet.

+  :checkered_flag::checkered_flag::checkered_flag:

   Output Table :arrow_forward:  **weekly_reporting_yyyymmdd**